 Investments are reported at fair value unless a legal contract exists which guarantees a higher value.
-Investment income consists of interest, dividends and net investment gains (if any) resulting from increases in the fair value of investments.
+Investment income consists of interest, dividends and net investment gains or losses resulting from changes in the fair value of investments.
 Amounts due to broker represent purchases of securities as of fiscal year end but subsequently settled and transferred to the broker.